-COVID-19 has most directly impacted the performance of our hotel properties.
-Occupancy for our hotel portfolio has decreased considerably since March 2020.
-While our office, industrial and multifamily properties have fared better through the date of this filing, COVID-19 could still have a negative impact on other sectors of our property portfolio going forward.
-In particular, our multifamily properties may be impacted by increasing unemployment and lost wages resulting from the pandemic, impacting the ability of our tenants to pay rents and our ability to attract new tenants.
-We may also, for economic or regulatory reasons, defer or forgive rent for certain tenants of our properties.
-In particular, certain state and local governments have temporarily stayed any eviction proceedings.
-When these temporary stays expire, we may face increased rent defaults, deferrals or forgiveness.
-Our office and industrial properties may be impacted by tenant bankruptcies resulting from a continued economic downturn.
-The performance of our hotel properties could worsen as a result of a variety of factors, including a further decline in business and leisure travel, restrictions on travel imposed by governmental entities and employers and negative public perceptions of travel and public gatherings in light of the perceived risks associated with the coronavirus.
+Uncertainty still surrounds the COVID -19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
+While our office, industrial and multifamily properties have fared better through the date of this filing, the COVID-19 pandemic could still have a negative impact on other sectors of our property portfolio going forward.
+In particular, our multifamily properties may be impacted if unemployment increases, impacting the ability of our tenants to pay rents and our ability to attract new tenants.
+We may also, defer or forgive rent for certain tenants of our properties.
+Our office and industrial properties could worsen as a result of a variety of factors, including a decline in business and leisure travel, restrictions on travel imposed by governmental entities and employers and negative public perceptions of travel and public gatherings in light of the perceived risks associated with the coronavirus.
 In addition, quarantines, temporary closures of businesses, states of emergencies and other measures taken in the future to curb the spread of the coronavirus may negatively impact our properties.
-The economic downturn resulting from the coronavirus could negatively impact our investments and operations, as well as our ability to make distributions to stockholders.
+The economic downturn and labor shortages resulting from the coronavirus could negatively impact our investments and operations, as well as our ability to make distributions to stockholders.

-Although the U.S. Food and Drug Administration has approved certain therapies and two vaccines for emergency use and distribution to certain groups of individuals as of the date of this Annual Report on Form 10-K, (i) the initial rollout of vaccine distribution has encountered significant delays, and (ii) there remain uncertainties as to the amount of vaccine available for distribution, the logistics of implementing a national vaccine program, and the overall efficacy of the vaccines once widely administered, especially as new strains of COVID-19 have been discovered, and the level of resistance these new strains have to the existing vaccines, if any, remains unknown.
-Until such therapies and vaccines are widely available and effective, the pandemic and public and private responses to the pandemic may lead to deterioration of economic conditions, which could materially affect our or our tenants' performance, financial condition, results of operations, and cash flows.
-The extent to which the coronavirus impacts our investments and operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.
+Although the U.S. Food and Drug Administration has approved certain vaccines for distribution there remain some uncertainties including the public's willingness to receive the vaccines, the overall efficacy of the vaccines once widely administered, especially as new strains of the coronavirus emerge, and the level of resistance these new strains have to the existing vaccines, if any.
+The COVID-19 pandemic and public and private responses to the pandemic may lead to deterioration of economic conditions, which could materially affect our or our tenants' performance, financial condition, results of operations, and cash flows.
+The extent to which the COVID-19 pandemic impacts our investments and operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.